Bluetooth-Compose/Bluetooth-Compose/README.md

 ### Terminology

 - .bcodpkg, a custom zip-file file extension designating a 'Bluetooth-Compose-On-Demand Package' for transporting bluetooth-compose.yml files and associated artefacts.
+Double-clicking such a file would be one way of importing it into an app that utilises Bluetooth-Compose-On-Demand.
+(Other ways include retrieving the same assets directly from a Bluetooth Device, using that device's extended advertising capability.)
 - .NET Maui
 - AR App, ARA
 - AR Module, ARM